sg893052/sonic-buildimage/release_documents/Command-Reference.md

 Any other scripts/utilities/commands  that need user configuration control are wrapped as sub-commands under the ?config? command.
 The direct scripts/utilities/commands (examples given below) that are not wrapped under the "config" command are not in the scope of this document.
   1)	Acl_loader ?
 This script is already wrapped inside ?config acl? command; i.e. any ACL configuration that user is allowed to do is already part of ?config acl? command; users are not expected to use the acl_loader script directly and hence this document need not explain the ?acl_loader? script.
-  2)	Crm ? this command is not explained in this document.
-  3)	Sonic-clear, sfputil, etc., This document does not explain these scripts also.
+  2)	Sonic-clear, sfputil, etc., This document does not explain these scripts also.

 # Basic Configuration And Show